w3guy/old-documentation/docs/forms/login-form.md

 For ProfilePress to make this a functional WordPress login form, the form components which in this case are the username, password text field and the submit button will have to be replaced by its ProfilePress [shortcode equivalent](http://profilepress.net/docs/shortcode-api/login-form/)

-Below is the final revision of the Login form code for it to work.
+Below is the final revision of the Login form code.

 ```
 <div id="sc-login">